CiscoSE/vmo3/outlook-monitor/README.md

 start-up it will not.

     12b.
-If the process_users function finds users in VMOusers, it will call the post_mediator function in mediator_post.py which will post the user information to the vmo-mediator
+If the process_users function finds users in VMOusers, it will call the post_mediator function in mediator_post.py which will post the user information to the <a href="https://github.com/clintmann/vmo3/tree/master/vmo-mediator#vmo3---vmo-mediator">vmo-mediator</a>
 <a href="https://github.com/clintmann/vmo3/tree/master/vmo-mediator#api-description">MEDIATOR POST API</a> .

 13. When the VMO<sup>3</sup> application the vmo-mediator microservice will POST the first user to be monitored to the
 <a href="#mediator-monitor-api">MEDIATOR MONITOR API</a>.
-Once the application is up and running, the vmo-mediator will
+Once the application is up and running, the <a href="https://github.com/clintmann/vmo3/tree/master/vmo-mediator#vmo3---vmo-mediator">vmo-mediator</a> will
 POST request to the <a href="#mediator-monitor-api">MEDIATOR MONITOR API</a> to monitor new users or make a request to stop monitoring existing users.
 The POST request will contain the users email address and monitor status.